-- Parameters node_names A list of node_names which should be used as a starting point of the new Pipeline. - Raises ValueError Raised when any of the given names do not exist in the Pipeline object.
+node_names - A list of node_names which should be used as a starting point of the new Pipeline.

+ValueError - Raised when any of the given names do not exist in the Pipeline object.

-A new Pipeline object, containing a subset of the nodes of the current one such that only nodes depending directly or transitively on the provided nodes are being copied.
+A new Pipeline object, containing a subset of the nodes of

+the current one such that only nodes depending directly or transitively on the provided nodes are being copied.